Car Accident Lawyer Phoenix, AZ

 Can I Still File a Lawsuit if I Wasn’t Wearing My Seat Belt?

-If you’ve been injured in a car accident due to someone else’s negligence, seek out a car accident lawyer Phoenix, AZ trusts.
-You probably have a lot of questions only an experienced car accident attorney can help you answer.
+If you’ve been injured in a car accident due to someone else’s negligence, seek out a car accident lawyer in Phoenix, AZ for legal intervention right away.
+You probably have an abundance of questions only an experienced lawyer can help you answer.
 For example, you might be wondering, “Can I still file a lawsuit if I wasn’t wearing my seat belt?”
-The short answer is yes.
-Read on to learn how you can file a personal injury lawsuit, even if you weren’t wearing a seat belt, and how that might affect your chances of compensation.
+Well, the short answer is yes.
+Read on to learn how you can file a personal injury lawsuit with help from a lawyer at Kamper & Estrada PLLC, even if you weren’t wearing a seat belt (and how that might affect your chances at compensation!).

-The practice of personal injury often falls under the tort law area of negligence.
-A car accident lawyer Phoenix, AZ relies on should be well versed in the area of negligence.
+The legal practice of personal injury cases often falls under the tort law area of negligence.
+In Phoenix, AZ a car accident lawyer should be well versed in the area of negligence.
 Negligence is the failure to behave with the level of care that someone of ordinary prudence would have exercised under the same circumstances.

 - Duty: The driver of Car A owed Car B a duty to drive responsibly.

-- Breach of Duty: The driver of Car A breached that duty when they ran the red light.
+- Breach of Duty: The driver of Car A breached duty by running the red light.

 - Causation: Car A’s breach of duty caused the auto accident.

-- Damages: the driver of Car B suffered property damage and personal injury as a result.
+- Damages: driver of Car B suffered property damage and injury as a result.

 Car B can still file a negligence lawsuit against Car A, though Car A’s attorneys may argue that the Car B was “Contributorily” or “Comparatively” Negligent.
 Ultimately, how much you’ll be able to recover will depend on the negligence laws in your state.
-A top car accident lawyer Phoenix, AZ recommends can help you understand the types of defenses in Arizona.
+A Phoenix, AZ car accident lawyer may recommend using certain types of defenses based on the circumstances of the collision.
 Many states allow for contributory and comparative negligence defenses.